DylanCope/Evolving-Protozoa/README.md

 ## Overview

-The aim of this project is to create an environment where protozoa-like entities can evolve their behaviours and morphologies in order to survive and reproduce, with a particular interest in the evolution of multi-cellularity.
+The aim of this project is to create an environment where protozoa-like entities can evolve their behaviours and morphologies in order to survive and reproduce.
 The simulation takes place in a 2D environment with Newtonian physics implemented with Verlet integration.
 The following screenshot shows a zoomed-out view of the entire environment.
 In the screenshot below, can see procedurally generated rocks shown as brown-grey triangles that form rigid